AhPro7/Haytham-reads-and-writes/Speech and Language Processing/Automatic Speech Recognition and Text-to-Speech.md

 # Automatic Speech Recognition and Text-to-Speech

-> This is personal notes from the book "Speech and Language Processing" by Daniel Jurafsky & James H. Martin. `chapter 16` by Ahmed Haythm.
-I am not responsible for any mistakes in this note.
-I am just a human who is trying to learn.
-If you are reading this and found something wrong, please contact me to fix it.
+> These are my personal study notes on ``Chapter 16`` of the book ``“Speech and Language Processing” authored by Daniel Jurafsky & James H. Martin``.
+The notes were compiled by me, Ahmed Haytham.
+As a learner, I acknowledge that there may be inadvertent errors in these notes.
+If you come across any inaccuracies, I would appreciate your feedback to correct them.
 ---
 # Table of Contents
 - [Introduction](#Introduction)